jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Contravariant Functor**.
 A `Contravariant` Functor is a type class that allows transforming the input type to some _functional effect_ using a function.
 Contravariant functors are often formed by polymorphic types that accept input (such as functions, or stages in a pipeline).

 **Data Modeling**. _Data modeling_ is the act of constructing a data model of domain objects (such as people, products, schedules, etc.).
-A goal of data modeling in statically-typed functional programming is to construct a data model so precise, it is impossible to construct bad data.
+A goal of data modeling in statically-typed functional programming is to construct a data model so precise, it is impossible to construct bad data, a process sometimes called, _making illegal states unrepresentable_.

 **Declarative Programming**. _Declarative programming_ is a style of programming in which solutions are constructed by specifying goals, rather than specifying the sequential steps necessary to achieve these goals (_what_ instead of _how_).
 Declarative programming is the opposite of imperative programming.
 Some languages, such as SQL and Datalog, are inherently declarative; but declarative programming can be practiced in any programming language, typically by defining declarative DSLs atop imperative implementations.

 **Dependency Injection**. _Dependency injection_ refers to a framework, library, language feature, or architectural pattern that facilitates threading dependencies throughout an application, and wiring up those dependencies for different scenarios.
 Dependency injection is one of the primary architectural needs of large-scale, complex applications.

 **Dependent Typing**. _Dependent typing_ is a method of defining types that permits types to depend on values.
-In dependently typed programming languages, one can define the type of vectors whose length is equal to some value.
+For example, in dependently typed programming languages, one can define the type of vectors whose length is equal to some value.
 Examples of dependently typed programming languages include Idris, Coq, and Agda.
+Dependently typed programming languages allow proving more properties about programs at compile-time, albeit at increased development cost.

 **Deterministic**.
 A _deterministic_ procedure returns the same output for the same input.